Project Overview

 A pump station sits at a low point within a sewer service area basin (or drainage basin).
 Wastewater flows by gravity to the pump station and from there it is pumped through a pressurized pipe called a force main over hills and ridges to a higher elevation where it can again flow by gravity on its way toward the regional treatment plant.

-View a map of the approximate phase 5 and 6 sewer alignment here.
+View a map of the proposed Phase 6 alignment

 Project Documents